peteroupc/CBOR/README.md

 - CBORObject.IsFalse - Returns true if this is false.
 - CBORObject.IsUndefined - Returns true if this is the undefined value.
 - CBORObject.IsTagged - Returns true if this object has a tag.
-- CBORObject.Tag - Returns this object's tag, or 0 if it has no tag.
-- CBORObject[int] - Gets or sets a value in this CBOR array.
-Valid only for arrays.